Pet Owner FAQs

-- Your pet can’t stand up, begins to bump into things and seems disoriented.
-Also if your pet is fainting or collapsing.
+- Your pet can’t stand up, begins to bump into things, and seems disoriented, or is fainting or collapsing.

 - Your pet’s abdomen is swollen and hard to the touch—especially if that is combined with gagging and trying to vomit.

 - Your pet has been bitten by a snake that you suspect may be poisonous.

 - Your pet has sustained an eye injury or trauma to the eye.